teiniker/teiniker-lectures-python/configuration-management/building/packaging/introduction/README.md

 At a minimum, the `pyproject.toml` file needs a `[build-system]` table specifying your build tool.

-The particular build tool you choose dictates what additional information is required in the `pyproject.toml` file.
+The particular build tool we choose dictates what additional information is required in the `pyproject.toml` file.
 For example, we might specify:

 * A `[project]` table containing project Core Metadata (name, version, author and so forth),